Child Protection / Mandatory Reporting

 - you consent in writing to your identity as the notifier being disclosed by family services

 - the court decides that it needs the information provided in your report in order to ensure the safety and wellbeing of the child

 - the court decides that it is satisfied that the interests of justice require that the evidence be given.

-For courts to order disclosure of a notifier’s identity requires exceptional circumstances and in not normal practise.
+For courts to order disclosure of a notifier’s identity requires exceptional circumstances and is not normal practice.

-Non mandated people who believes on reasonable grounds, that a child is in need of protection, should report their concerns to the principal immediately.
+Non mandated people who believe on reasonable grounds, that a child is in need of protection, should report their concerns to the principal immediately.

 Non mandated staff include:

 - registered psychologists

 - social workers, speech pathologists, aides

 - non-teaching staff including administration, canteen staff, cleaners.